gcl8a/greenhouse/README.md

-# greenhouse_project
+# greenhouse

-A set of labs.
+A set of labs for presenting concepts in cyber-physical systems.
+We use a greenhouse project to motivate concepts in control, actuation, data management, connectivity, and security.